grafana/faro-web-sdk/docs/sources/tutorials/quick-start-browser.md

 # Get started with Grafana Faro Web SDK

 This document describes how to set up and use Grafana Faro Web SDK.
-For more information, refer to the [demo application](https://github.com/grafana/faro-web-sdk/tree/main/demo).
+For more information, refer to the [demo application][demo-app].

 ## Before you begin

 - Set up a Grafana Agent instance.
-For more information, refer to [Set up Grafana Agent](https://grafana.com/docs/agent/latest/set-up/).
+For more information, refer to [Set up Grafana Agent][grafana-agent-setup].
 - Configure your instance with `app-agent-receiver` integration.
 The integration exposes an http collection endpoint and runs with the `integrations-next` flag enabled.

-The following example shows a basic Grafana Agent configuration that exposes a collector endpoint at [http://host:12345/collect](http://host:12345/collect) and forwards collected telemetry to Loki, Tempo, and Prometheus instances.
+The following example shows a basic Grafana Agent configuration that exposes a collector endpoint at [http://host:12345/collect][grafana-agent-collect] and forwards collected telemetry to Loki, Tempo, and Prometheus instances.
 This collector endpoint has to be accessible by your web application.
-For more information about the app agent receiver integration, refer to [app_agent_receiver_config](https://grafana.com/docs/agent/latest/configuration/integrations/integrations-next/app-agent-receiver-config/).
+For more information about the app agent receiver integration, refer to [app_agent_receiver_config][grafana-agent-receiver-config].

 ```yaml
 metrics: